spotlightpa/poor-richard/content/news/2020-03-16-SPLSHUTDOWN16.md

 * The Department of Conservation and Natural Resources will close all facilities at state parks and forests for 14 days starting Tuesday.
 Trails, lakes, forests, roads, and parking areas will still be open to the public.
 * Pennsylvania’s Supreme Court declared a statewide judicial emergency until April 14, 2020, during which county president judges can, among other changes, restrict or temporarily close court facilities and authorize using technology to conduct court proceedings.

-Health Secretary Rachel Levine said as of Monday morning, 76 Pennsylvania residents had tested positive for the virus, including 30 people in Montgomery County and eight in Philadelphia, where Mayor Jim Kenney’s administration has now[ordered all nonessential businesses to shut down](https://www.inquirer.com/health/coronavirus/philadelphia-shutdown-coronavirus-20200316.html).
+Health Secretary Rachel Levine said as of Monday morning, 76 Pennsylvania residents had tested positive for the virus, including 30 people in Montgomery County and eight in Philadelphia, where Mayor Jim Kenney’s administration has now [ordered all nonessential businesses to shut down](https://www.inquirer.com/health/coronavirus/philadelphia-shutdown-coronavirus-20200316.html).
 The city is also closing city government buildings to the public and halting all nonessential city services this week.

 For the first time Monday, state health officials said that “one or two” cases involving people who tested positive for COVID-19 could not be traced to a known source of infection — for instance, travel to an impacted area or contact to an infected person — suggesting the virus is spreading in the community.